An Update on the Disability Access Pavement Lift

 This project, for which we raised some funds as part of the Ground Floor project in 2016, has been subject to a series of delays, and I am well aware that this needs some explanation.

-The original disability access scheme centred around the need for an external access lift, since a wheelchair ramp would not fit in the front of the building.
+The original disability access scheme centred around the need for an external access lift, since a ramp would not fit in the front of the building.
 We gathered quotes for this installation which came in at the time (Sept 2016) at about £35,000.
-Unfortunately what we didn’t realise was that if such access is enabled, building regulations state that fire safety measures must also be upgraded throughout the building even on floors to which wheelchairs might never require access.
+Unfortunately what we didn’t realise was that if such access is enabled, building regulations state that fire safety measures must also be upgraded throughout the building even on floors to which wheelchair users might never require access.
 With a recent rise in lift cost estimates plus building alterations required to all floors, the total cost of the scheme now stands at £75,000.

 1. The Centre has been losing substantial sums of money for several years.
 Our primary responsibility is to put our yearly accounts on a firm positive footing before any large sums can be spent on capital projects.
 We are taking measures that are already beginning to bear fruit with regard to this problem.

 2. The Centre can have no future if we don’t mend the roof.
-If rain continues to get into the upper floors the building will degrade rapidly and be completely beyond reasonable use in the coming years.
+If rain continues to get into the upper floors, the building will degrade rapidly and be completely beyond reasonable use in the coming years.
 Fortunately, we think we have identified the best way to raise the £270,000 or so needed.
 We are talking to our bank about remortgaging one of the Prestwich community houses which should release the necessary funds without the need to substantially raise our monthly running costs.

 3. So far this year the internal lift has cost us £12,000 of repairs.
-It is vital for access to the upper floors for those with disabilities which includes those also going to Bodywise therapies and some Breathworks pain and stress courses.
+It is vital for access to the upper floors for people with disabilities, which includes those also going to Bodywise therapies and some Breathworks pain and stress courses.
 The lift engineers have also given us a programme of a further £21,000 worth of highly recommended improvements and upgrades to carry out over the next few years if we are going to keep this elderly lift in safe operation for the longer future.

 4. However, after consultation with directly affected community members, we have decided to pay for the installation of two smooth stainless steel handrails running up the exterior steps coming into the front of the building.
 We are confident that this will be of considerable help to people who find the steps difficult.
 These should be fitted in January or February 2020 at the latest.